A seven-step communications checklist

 Most businesses have a crisis plan, but often those do not include how to communicate through that crisis.

-Here’s our simple checklist of steps to ensure you communicate professionally, effectively and sympathetically through the current Covid-19 crisis, and are ready to pick up again when we’re through this.
+Here’s our simple checklist of steps to ensure you communicate professionally, effectively and sympathetically through a crisis.

 Step 1: Identify your ‘audiences’